 Anyone who cycles regularly on British roads is likely to have heard the comment from car drivers that “roads are for cars!”
-This is often stated as fact, which poses the question why are roads for cars?
-Despite the currently prevalent believe among some motorists, roads weren’t actually invented for cars, as roads have been around for quite some time before the car was invented.
-The road was invented in Asia around 3500 BC (although the Chinese probably claim to have invented them earlier), and strangely enough Herodotus made no mention of Babylonians using their roads to drive around in cars.
+This is often stated as fact, which poses the question of why are roads for cars?
+Despite the currently prevalent belief among some motorists, roads weren’t actually invented for cars, as roads have been around for quite some time before the car was invented.
+The road was invented in Western Asia around 3500 BC (although the Chinese probably claim to have invented them earlier), and strangely enough, Herodotus made no mention of Babylonians using their roads to drive around in cars.

 Explain all of this to the average motorist, and they will tell you that they have more rights to the road because they pay tax.
-Before going further, it should be pointed out that, in Britain, the vast majority of adults pay tax (unless they are Russian billionaires, in which case they live London specifically because they don’t feel the need to pay tax), and that public roads in Britain are paid for out of general taxation.
+Before going further, it should be pointed out that, in Britain, the vast majority of adults pay tax (unless they are Russian billionaires, in which case they live in London specifically because they don’t feel the need to pay tax), and that public roads in Britain are paid for out of general taxation.
 Therefore, all adults in Britain have a right to use the public roads, having paid for them through taxation.
 However, many motorists will then claim that they have a greater right to the road as they pay something called “road tax”, which oddly enough doesn’t exist.
 Most motorists will pay Vehicle Excise Duty.
 This is based on the level of CO2 emissions, it doesn’t have anything to do with paying for the roads.
-Besides which drivers of vehicles which produce emissions of 100 CO2 g/km and below are exempt from VED, and cyclists would fall into this category if tested (also the right to breath has yet to be taxed).
+Besides which, drivers of vehicles which produce emissions of 100 CO2 g/km and below are exempt from VED, and cyclists would fall into this category if tested (also the right to breathe has yet to be taxed).

-So where did this idea that motorists are somehow exclusively paying for the roads come from, when in reality we are all paying for the roads through taxation?
+So, where did this idea that motorists are somehow exclusively paying for the roads come from, when in reality we are all paying for the roads through taxation?

 QED: roads are not for cars, but are for people however they choose to travel.
 The act of driving a car confers on the driver no more right to the road than that of any other road user.